oresat/oresat-firmware/src/f0/app_battery/README.md

 `UDEFS = -DCO_VERSION_MAJOR=4 -DDEBUG_PRINT=1`

+When building for the battery board v2.1, it is recommended to disable the heaters to prevent brownout resets.
+They are enabled by default.
+`-DENABLE_HEATERS=0`

-Detailed logging of battery history can be enabled by uncommenting the following at the top of batt.c:
+Detailed logging of battery history can be enabled by adding to the above line:

-`//#define VERBOSE_DEBUG 1`
+`-DVERBOSE_DEBUG=1`

 Battery history includes both the MAX17205 life logging data (up to 203 snapshots of NV registers 1A0h to 1AFh; see datasheet), as well as our custom periodic logging of MAX17205_AD_MIXCAP and MAX17205_AD_REPCAP used for reset recovery.